 “Well I guess that it’s aboot time to be heading hame oanywie” her husband suggested.
 “Some of the young lads are getting a bit fu’ wi’ the drink and we don’t want to be here when the fighting stairts”.

-Gilbert then arrived on the scene but at first, he couldn’t believe his eyes.
+Boab then arrived on the scene but at first, he couldn’t believe his eyes.
 What was he witnessing?
-He first thought that it was perhaps a sounder of wild boars attacking a stray sheep but then realised that it was something much more hideous, that was no sheep but his dear wife Helen and they were not wild boars but some kind of beings that he had never seen the like of.
+He first thought that it was perhaps a sounder of wild boars attacking a stray sheep but then realised that it was something much more sinister than that.
+It was not a sheep, but his dear wife Helen and they were not wild boars but beasts, the like of he’d never seen before.
 They were not animals nor were they human but instead some hideous mixture of the two.
 He dismounted his horse and ran towards the monstrous vermin, brandishing his small sgian-dubh as if it was a giant claymore.
 The blood-thirsty creatures ceased devouring his wife and turned their hideous heads at their assailant, revealing their gargoyle-like faces with raw flesh and blood dripping from their salivating lips.
-But it was too late, what was left of her body, little more than a pile of bones lay still on the ground.
-Within a few minutes, they had literally eaten her alive!
+Behind them, he saw her severed head, remains of lifeless flesh, discarded, strewn around, and a pile of bones lying still, on the ground.

-Gilbert lashed out at them with his small knife but to no avail.
-These creatures knew no fear and instead, they turned on Gilbert.
+Boab lashed out at them with his small knife but to no avail.
+These creatures knew no fear and instead, they turned on Boab.
 Fearing for his life, he turned around and ran back along the trail towards the castle.
 He ran faster than he had ever run before but he couldn’t shake off the feral beasts that scurried after him in search of their next meal.
 Just as he thought that his fate would be the same as Helen’s he reached a group of young lads who were also making their way home from the fair.
-There must have been about twenty of the strapping young farmers, more than enough to match the ghastly pack pursuing him.
+There must have been about twenty of the strapping young farmhands, more than enough to match the ghastly pack pursuing him.
 The monstrosities immediately realised that the odds were stacked against them and quickly disappeared into the thicket.
-The lads gave chase but couldn’t find hide nor hair of the savages, after a fruitless chase they eventually gave up.
-They then accompanied Gilbert to the castle where he reported the horrifying events to its owner Lord David Kennedy the Earl of Cassillis.
-The Earl had heard repeated reports over the last twenty-five years or more of people travelling through his lands going missing.
+The lads gave chase but couldn’t find hide nor hair of the savages and after a fruitless chase gave up.
+They then helped Boab to the castle where he reported the horrifying events to its owner Lord David Kennedy the Earl of Cassillis.
+The Earl had heard repeated reports over the last twenty-five years more of people travelling through his lands disappearing.
 There had been over a thousand such reports but there had never been any evidence and not even one body had ever been found.
-Gilbert’s experience changed all this.
+Boab’s experience changed all this.

 The Earl sent a messenger to his good friend King James IV and within the week, the King himself arrived at Craigneil Castle with an army of four hundred men and three packs of bloodhounds.
 They searched the Carrick countryside high and low for five days and found nothing but as they approached Bennane Head the bloodhounds barked and ran towards the sea.